 - 1. Clean your hands with soap & water or an alcohol-based hand rub. - 2.
-Slowly lift the corners or edge of dressings, if it is sticky use the adhesive remover to loosen. - 3.
-Hold down the skin and pull tape across the skin rather than pulling.
-If you have an adhesive dressing anchor the dressing with one hand and stretch it away from the wound to loosen it.
-Do not tear your skin. - 4.
-Throw away the used dressings in plastic bag. - 5.
+Slowly lift the corners or edge of dressings, if the dressing is stuck to the wound, soak the dressing off with water or gently use adhesive remover.
+Do not tear the skin. - 3.
+Throw away the used dressings in plastic bag. - 4.
 Clean your hands again.